Arfifias/Arfifias/README.md

 <p>As a young adult and a developer,my main motive is to make a project that will create a new genre of applications or games.
 Back in the day it was hard for me to understand lines of code because I was too young and my mother tongue was not english it was actually Greek.
 But as time went by I learnt to code and also I learnt english to the maximum level possible.
 Afterall I decided to start that chapter in my life which is called software development and now it's at it's peak.
 Mainly I code in Backend languages but there is no mistake in any language because everything has it's uses.
 I am currently working as a hardware engineer and also I am responsible for printer service so I hope that justifies my absence....I am not looking for excuses since I am now certified Backend Developer....but really the industry hasn't given me much of a choice because the process of recruitment in software development is too <b>MELODRAMATIC</b>....like watching a movie belonging to drama genre...... </p><br>

-<p>I am still working on learning stuff about 2D game development and also trying to learn how to properly mod games...I also work the last couple of months so I have limited time in order to proceed in deep learning new technologies in programming!!!</p>
+<p>I am still working on learning stuff about 2D game development and also trying to learn how to properly mod games...I also found a job as a hardware engineer the last couple of months and have been working ever since, so I have limited time in order to proceed in deep learning new technologies in programming!!!</p><br>